The Evolutionary Premise

 Eliminating processed foods and emphasizing fiber-rich fruits and vegetables can positively impact gut health.
 A 2019 study published in the journal Nutrients found that the Paleo diet may beneficially alter gut microbiome composition.

 The high fiber content of the Paleo diet serves as a prebiotic, feeding useful gut bacteria.
-This can lead to improved digestion, enhanced nutrient absorption, and a stronger immune system, as much of our immune function is tied to gut health.
+This can lead to improved digestion, enhanced nutrient absorption, and a stronger immune system—since much of our immune function is tied to gut health.

 The Potential Downsides